 District 7 is one of the most developed districts in Ho Chi Minh and the home to many expats and affluent Vietnamese.
 In the coming years, we will see many new projects being built here, thanks to its strategic location and popularity.

 In this article, we review a handful of interesting projects in District 7 and what makes this district interesting.
 I will also present some local agents and explain more about infrastructure developments and commercial property.

 You can find plenty of established, off-plan, and under-construction projects in District 7.
 Below I have listed some well-known projects that are worth having a look at now or in the future.

 Eco Green Saigon

 Eco Green Saigon is a large-scale mixed-use project that will be finalized in 2022.
 The developer of the project, Xuan Mai Corporation, has put much emphasis on building modern-style units with all the necessities that foreign and locals need, including swimming pools, BBQ pits, fitness areas, and more.

 From here, you’re only 3 kilometers away from the promising and growing District 2, at the same time, you’ll reach District 1 within just 5 minutes by car.

-With 1,000 units allocated in five buildings that stand 32 stories stall, this project is one of the most interesting in the district at the moment.
+With 1,000 units allocated in five buildings that stand 32 stories tall, this project is one of the most interesting in the district at the moment.

 Address: 39 / 8B Nguyen Van Linh, Tan Thuan Tay Ward, District 7